 The passage of time may constitute a limit on enforcement in the case of prescription or limitation.
-Once the time-limits concerned have elapsed, the right which it is sought to enforce is extinguished.
+Once the time limits concerned have elapsed, the right that it is sought to enforce is extinguished.

 How these constraints linked to protection of the debtor and to time-limits operate is explained below.

 Assets with absolute and total immunity from seizure